The Art of Meaning

 Imagine if we prioritized the things that feed us, that are deeply a part of the human experience, that tell our stories, that bring meaning into our lives.
 Creativity and artistic structures help make space so we can approach the difficult sideways, creating a shared experience through which we can connect and understand in relative safety; as George Bernard Shaw quipped, “Without art, the crudeness of reality would make the world unbearable.”

 Kimberley is a community minister affiliated with the Unitarian Church of Lincoln, NE.
 Ordained in 2017, Kimberley has previously served One Island Family UU Congregation in Key West, Florida, and the First Universalist Church of Southold, New York.
-She also serves as co-chair of the board of directors for the UU Wellspring Spiritual Deepening Program.
+She currently serves as the Nurture Staff Director for the Southeast UU Summer Institute, and is a writer and facilitator the UU Wellspring Spiritual Deepening Program.

 Kimberley was raised by Unitarian parents and returned Unitarian Universalism in the 1990s during her years as an activist in North Carolina’s LGBTQ community.
 As both lay leader and minister, she has presented workshops on generational theory, the worship arts, and stewardship.

 Kimberley has been known to burst out in song and will wax poetic about British panel shows, mysteries, and The West Wing.
-She lives in Round Lake, NY, a small village between Albany and Saratoga Springs, and makes her home with her sister Sandy and three tabby cats.
+A native New Yorker, she makes her home in Takoma Park, MD, with her three tabby cats.

 Approach to Ministry